top of page

 What If My Pet Moves?

-Movement is common, especially during the first few times.
-Here's how to help:
+Movement is common, especially in the beginning.
+To help:

-• Use a favorite treat or soft food as a distraction
+• Use treats or food as a distraction

 What If the Dose Wasn’t Fully Given?

-If your pet moves and you're unsure whether the injection was successful:
+If you’re unsure whether the full dose was delivered:

-• Do not administer a second dose unless your vet advises it
+• Do not give a second dose unless instructed

-Broken needles are rare.
-If the injection doesn’t go through, the medication may stay on the fur or skin surface without harm—but you should confirm next steps with your vet.
+If medication remains on the fur or skin, it usually does not cause harm—but still confirm next steps with your vet.

 Follow your veterinarian’s instructions.
-This general overview is designed to help you stay consistent at home:
+This overview helps maintain consistency at home:

-6. Remove the needle and massage the area This helps distribute the medication and offers reassurance.
+Remove the needle and gently massage the area

-Dispose of the needle safely in a sharps container as directed by your vet or pharmacy.
+Use a proper sharps container as directed by your vet

 With Practice Comes Confidence